InsaneMiner/Lemon/LemonDocumentation.md

 # Lemon Documentation

 ### What is Lemon
 Lemon is a web framework written in python.
-Lemon is easy to start with, even if you are a begginer with python, you can create a basic website.
+Lemon is easy to start with, even if you are a begginer with python, you can create a website.
 ### Why use Lemon
 Lemon is simple to use but you can also make great web applications with it.
 Its easier than django, but not written like flask.